Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Watermelon

 Besides being super hydrating, improving heart health and reducing inflammation, watermelon is also an aphrodisiac.
-This summer fruit is packed with citrulline, an amino acid that helps relax the blood vessels, meaning improved blood circulation and possibly increased arousal.
-To actually reap the aphrodisiac benefits of watermelon, you’d have to consume a bunch of it.
-The active ingredient, citrulline, is mostly concentrated in the watermelon rind that usually gets discarded.
+This summer fruit is packed with citrulline, an amino acid that helps relax the blood vessels, meaning improved blood circulation and perhaps arousal.

-Instead of throwing your watermelon rinds away, try these Oysters with Pickled Watermelon Rind or one of these wonderful watermelon recipes.
+Instead of throwing the rinds away, try these Oysters with Pickled Watermelon Rind.

 Leave a Reply